tsgates/arch-wiki-markdown/wiki/Time.md

 setting this value.

-If you are having issues with the offset of the time, try reinstalling tzdata and then setting your time zone again.
+If you are having issues with the offset of the time, try reinstalling tzdata and then setting your time zone again:

-    # pacman -S tzdata
     # timedatectl set-timezone America/Los_Angeles

 It makes sense to disable time synchronization in Windows - otherwise it